will1410/hopperdietzel/koha_notes/circ_rules_21_05.md

         //This removes the .col-sm-push-2 class from the div that the #navmenu content is displayed in -- if you don't remove this class, you only remove the content without resizing the layout of the page
         $('.row .col-sm-10.col-sm-push-2').removeClass('col-sm-push-2');

-        //Optional for full rule display - this is commented out right now -- I'll come back to it later
-        //$('.hiderule').removeClass();

         //Now that the column header on this table is "sticky," this function is required to force the column header to resize when you remove the content -- without this function, the column header won't line up with the column content when you scroll up or down the page
         $(window).trigger('resize');